intersystems-community/apache-poi-os/README.md

 # API

 Excel books are loaded into `isc.poi.Book` objects.
-Check it for API documenttion.
+Check it for API documentation.